free5gc/free5gc.github.io/docs/guide/5-install-ueransim.md

 ## 2. Install UERANSIM

 Search “ueransim” on the web, and get the [web site](https://github.com/aligungr/UERANSIM).
-On the web site, review what the UERANSIM open-source project is about, then browse into the [installation page](Installation).
+On the web site, check what the UERANSIM open-source project is about.
+Then navigate to the [installation page](https://github.com/aligungr/UERANSIM/wiki/Installation) or follow the instructions below.

 To download UERANSIM:
 ```